17 Web Design Trends in Commercial Construction 2024

 Mobile Only Navigation

-Despite disagreeing with this trend, that won't stop site owners from adopting it.
+Despite the fact that this trend is a bad user experience (UX), that won't stop site owners from adopting it.

 Advocating for Mobile First over Mobile Only is more inclusive.
 We want to design an experience that looks good on every device because there are still desktop users.
 Mobile Only navigation can leave something to be desired on the desktop.
-We've implemented Mobile Only navs for a few clients and later reverted back to a more traditional menu because many of their visitors came to the homepage and left.
+We've implemented Mobile Only navs for a few clients and later reverted back to a more traditional menu because many of their visitors came to the homepage and left no realizing the mobile nav was an option.

 Not all of you may remember this, but in the early days of websites, there used to be a 'Home' link in the main navigation, and now the company logo has essentially replaced that 'Home' page link.
-Who knows, maybe the Mobile Only nav will also become the new norm.
+Who knows, maybe the Mobile Only nav will also become the new norm, but for now it is questionable UX.

 New Safety Helmets